 • Repetitive stress from long marches, jumping, or standing for hours at a time

-The more specific your documentation, the better your chances of approval.
-This is why it’s important to gather service treatment records, personal statements, and supporting documentation that clearly show how your current joint issues began in service.
+Specific documentation, including service treatment records, personal statements, and supporting documents, is key to proving how your current joint issues began in service.

 Secondary Service Connection

-Joint pain doesn’t always start during your time in uniform.
-Sometimes, it develops because of another service-connected condition and when that happens, you may qualify for a secondary service connection.
+Sometimes, joint pain develops because of another service-connected condition.
+When that happens, you may qualify for a secondary service connection.

 • A current diagnosis of the joint-related condition